WebOrigami/docs/src/content/framework/intro3.md

 (Reminder: if running locally, you'll need to use `npx ori` whenever invoking the ori tool.)

-The ori `files` function returns a graph of the two real files in the `src` folder: `team.yaml` and `message = 'Hello, world!'`.
-It displays the contents of this `files` graph in YAML form.
+If you ask ori to render the `src` folder, it returns a graph of the two real files in the `src` folder: `team.yaml` and `message = 'Hello, world!'`.
+It displays this graph in YAML form.

-You can visualize the `files` version of the real `src` folder as graph:
+You can also visualize this `src` folder graph:

 <figure>
   {{ svg files/src }}
-  <figcaption>src folder graph has two real files</figcaption>
+  <figcaption>The src folder graph has two real files</figcaption>
 </figure>

-If you ask ori to show the contents of the `virtual` graph based on `src`, it interprets the formulas in file names.
+If you ask ori to show the contents of a _virtual_ graph based on `src`, it interprets the formulas in file names.
 The resulting virtual graph includes _both_ the real files and any new virtual files implied by formulas.

 <span class="tutorialStep"></span> View the virtual files: